2024-2025 Policy Library

 Conduct Record Reporting

 Most graduate schools, some employers, and some governmental agencies may require a student to consent to disclosure by the College of a student’s disciplinary findings.
 Additionally, students who transfer to other colleges or participate in off-campus study programs may also be required to provide such consent for disclosure.
 In some circumstances, the College may disclose disciplinary records or other information related to student conduct, when a student consents to such disclosure or when permitted or required by law.
 Further, with consent, if a student withdraws from the College with a pending allegation of misconduct, the College may report that information.
-If a student withholds consent, that withholding may be reported to the school or agency or may have implications for the level of support the College is able to provide in the application process.
+If a student withholds consent, their decision to withhold may be reported to the school or agency or may have implications for the level of support the College is able to provide in the application process.
 Warnings and findings of “not responsible” are not considered part of a student’s permanent disciplinary report and therefore are not reported.

 Record Retention